kaievns/nikolay.rocks/pages/Book Worm/2015-12-08-light-chasers.md

 I kind of have weird role models in life.
-I remember, when I was growing, they would try to hook you up with the classical list, like: "oh, you like rockets, you should try to be like Gagarin and brush your teeth. coz all astronauts brush their teeth before bed."
+I remember, when I was growing, they would try to hook you up with the classical list, like: "oh, you like rockets, you should try to be like Gagarin and brush your teeth; coz all astronauts brush their teeth before bed."
 And I'm still a huge nerd, I mean, let me touch an exhaust of a rocket engine and I'll be your friend forever, but Gagarin?
 He is a brave guy and totally brushes his teeth twice a day, but I'm kind of more